OVERVIEW

-AHCAGB523 Interpret and use agriculture data
+AHCAGB523 Interpret and use agricultural data

 AHCWRK605 Design and conduct a field-based research trial